How to File for Chapter 7 Bankruptcy

 Determine Your Current Monthly Income

 Legally, your current monthly income is your average monthly income over the six months preceding the month in which you filed for bankruptcy.
-You must include almost all types of income, taxable or not—this means, for example, that if you are including wages in your income, you must use your gross earnings, not the net income you actually take home after taxes are withheld and other deductions are made.
+You must include almost all types of income (with a few exceptions such as benefits received under the Social Security Act), taxable or not—this means, for example, that if you are including wages in your income, you must use your gross earnings, not the net income you actually take home after taxes are withheld and other deductions are made.
 For filers who lost jobs or other income during the six-month period before filing for bankruptcy, this current income figure may be significantly more than what they are actually earning each month by the time they file for bankruptcy.

 Use the Current Monthly Income Worksheet, below (and in Appendix B), to calculate your current monthly income by: